Adelita Grijalva: Pima County Board of Supervisors

 Grijalva was elected to the Pima County Board of Supervisors in 2020 with 73.60% of the vote.
 In office, she focused on recovering from the impacts of the COVID-19 pandemic; centering safety, affordable housing and strong job creation as key to recovery efforts.
 She served as Chair and Vice-Chair during her time on the board, making a strong commitment to working with community to create a coalition to address the biggest issues facing Pima County, particularly housing people can afford, education, climate, water resiliency, and healthy and safe communities.

 Grijalva successfully pushed for the board to open meetings with a land acknowledgement to the indigenous Tohono O'odham Nation and Pascua Yaqui Tribe.
-She was appointed chair of the board in 2023, previously serving as vice chair for the two years prior, making her the first female Latina to hold the position.
+She was appointed chair of the board in 2023, previously serving as vice chair for the two years prior, making her the first Latina to hold the position.

 Due to Arizona's resign-to-run law, she announced her resignation from the Board effective April 4, 2025, to run for the U.S. House of Representatives.
 Andrés Cano was appointed by the board to succeed her.